Dehydration means your body loses more fluids than you take in. If it's not treated, it can get worse and become a serious problem.

 A pharmacist can help with dehydration

-Your pharmacist can recommend oral rehydration sachets.
+A pharmacist can recommend oral rehydration solutions.
 These are powders that you mix with water and then drink.

-Ask your pharmacist which ones are right for you or your child.
+Ask your pharmacist which rehydration solutions are right for you or your child.

 - you're confused and disorientated

-- any dizziness when you stand up does not go away
+- you feel dizzy when you stand up and it does not go away

 These can be signs of serious dehydration that need urgent treatment.

-carry on breastfeeding or using formula – try to give small amounts more often than usual
+carry on breastfeeding your baby or using formula – try to give small amounts more often than usual

 give small children their usual diet

 do not make formula weaker